MirageNet/Mirage/doc/Articles/Guides/Visibility.md

 -   **OnSetHostVisibility**
     This method is called on the server by the visibility system for objects on a host.
 Objects on a host (with a local client) cannot be disabled or destroyed when they are not visibile to the local client.
 So this function is called to allow custom code to hide these objects.
 A typical implementation will disable renderer components on the object.
 This is only called on local clients on a host.

-You can check whether any given networked game object is a player by checking if its `NetworkIdentity` has a valid connectionToClient.
+You can check whether any given networked game object is a player by checking if its `NetworkIdentity` has a valid Owner.
 For example:

 ``` cs
 int hitCount = Physics.OverlapSphereNonAlloc(transform.position, visRange, hitsBuffer3D, castLayers);